A little bit of context: the energy authority (ARERA)

 Suppliers comparison

-The main suppliers are:
+The main suppliers in Italy are:

-Name | Info |
+| Name | Info |

 |